-A 7-Step Process to Realize the Promise of SEO
+A 7-Step SEO Process For Long-Term Search Success

 If you have a large website with thousands of pages of content, then it’s definitely worth doing a content audit.

-It’s during this process when you can identify whether you need to eliminate, repurpose, or rewrite your content to get the biggest benefit.

-We’ve worked on websites that we reduced by 50 percent and it’s highly beneficial to the site.
+A content audit will help you identify which pages are performing well and which ones are underperforming.

+Then you can make decisions about which piece of content to keep, optimize or rewrite, or remove from your website altogether.

-You will likely see a drop in traffic, but that’s the idea – to eliminate non-relevant traffic.
+When you remove content from your website, you may see a drop in traffic – but that’s the point.
+You want to deter non-relevant traffic.

-Over time, you’ve likely written about topics that drive traffic, but those visitors don’t actually convert into clients or customers.
+Non-relevant traffic (i.e., visitors who are not aligned with your target audience) is unlikely to convert into clients or customers.
+In that sense, that traffic doesn’t really benefit your business.

+By auditing your content, you can “prune” out the content that’s driving non-relevant traffic and then focus on optimizing the content that’s likely to bring the best results for your business.

 The Promise